sayerhs/cpl/docs/source/user/cli_apps/caelus.rst

 Action      Purpose
 =========== ==================================================================
-``cfg``     Print CPL configuration to stdout or file ``env``     Generate an environment file for sourcing within bash or csh shell ``clone``   Clone a case directory
+``cfg``     Print CPL configuration to stdout or file ``clone``   Clone a case directory
 ``tasks``   Automatic execution of workflow from a YAML file ``run``     Run a CML executable in the appropriate environment